Deepsikha97/e-commerce/README.md

-This is simple e commerce project.
+This is simple e commerce project done on django.